Search Engine Optimization Guide

 - Optimum keyword usage: Make sure that your content has sufficient keywords in it so that a search engine would consider your content while ranking websites.

 I hope this blog has helped you understand how a search engine functions and how to optimize your content so that your website performs better.
-The importance of SEO would only increase in the coming days and not paying heed to it could very well kill your web page.
+The importance of SEO would only increase in the coming days and not paying heed to it could badly affect your website optimization.